feder-observatory/stellarphot/docs/stellarphot/settings.rst

 identify the settings.

 For example, if you have a camera that you use frequently, you can save the camera settings to a file and then load those settings in future sessions.
-If you are using the Jupyter-based graphical interface, every new camera you create will be saved when you click the "Save" button.
+If you are using the JupyterLab graphical interface, every new camera you create will be saved when you click the "Save" button.
 If you are working programmatically, you can save the camera settings to a file by using the `add_item` method of a `~stellarphot.settings.SavedSettings` object.

 Suppose you have saved a camera named "My Fancy Camera".
-To reuse that camera in a future session, you can select it in a dropdown in the Jupyter-based graphical interface, or you can load it programmatically by using the `get_item` method of the `~stellarphot.settings.SavedSettings` class.
+To reuse that camera in a future session, you can select it in a dropdown in the JupyterLab graphical interface, or you can load it programmatically by using the `get_item` method of the `~stellarphot.settings.SavedSettings` class.

 An example of creating such a camera, saving it, and then loading is below::